Rotsuprit/linguistics/_pages/about.md

 Before coming to KU, I pursued a bachelor's degree in English and Communication at Ubon Ratchathani University, Thailand.
 During my time there, I was introduced to Generative Syntax by Supath Kookiattikul and was actively involved in multiple research projects led by [Saowanee Alexander.](http://info.la.ubu.ac.th/bio/cv.asp?id=145)

 **News!**: In fall 2024, I will start my PhD at some university.
-Now, I'm in the process of deciding where to go.
+Now, I'm in the stage of deciding where to go.

 **Research interests:** Syntax, Morphology, Semantics